Do Go On - 448 - The Curse of the Lottery Winner

 All right.

-You take it the piss, mate.
+You're taking the piss, mate.

 That was rude.

-So yeah, she never came good on that either.
+So, yeah, she never came good on that either.

 That was just a little joke.

-If I was ever buying you a pickup truck, what you say, what is that?
+If I was ever buying you a pickup truck.

-How much would a truck cost?
+How much for the truck cost?

-to collect the winnings in person.
-And there you have to decide, I'd be interested to see what you would do here.
-You have to decide whether you'd take $375,000 a year over 30 years,
+You have to decide whether you'd take $375,000 a year over 30 years.

-or take a big lump sum.
+or take a big lump sum, lump sum.

 I guess it depends if the big lump sum is like $374,000 or something.